Chapter 17 : Timeless

 Together they held up their samples and counted to three before quickly drinking the entire sample.
 Harry coughed a little as his passed down his throat and then felt a tingling sensation as he felt the substance slide into his stomach.

-‘Tastes pretty good, doesn’t it?
+‘That’s surprisingly sweet.
 Almost like a sugar quill,’ Ginny said as she placed the empty container on the table and looked up at Harry.
-‘So, how do you feel?’
+‘How do you feel?’

 ‘So, I’m thinking it didn’t work,’ Harry ventured, and Ginny and he both burst out laughing.

 ‘It’s alright, Gin.
 It was a long shot anyway.
-Thanks for trying though,’ he said to the redhead with a smile to hide his disappointment.
+Thanks for trying,’ he said to the redhead with a smile to hide his disappointment.
 ‘Why don’t you head back to the common room and I’ll meet you there when I’m done tidying up.’

 As soon as she was gone, Harry started to put all of their materials away until all that was left was the cauldron sitting in the middle of the room.
 He sat for a few minutes staring at what he had hoped would be his one chance to witness his parents on the happiest day of their lives.
 The grey substance lay perfectly still in its cauldron, taunting him with every disappointing gurgle.

-Deciding it was over, Harry flicked his wand at the potion casting ‘Evanesco,’ and instantly cleared the mismade draft from its container.
+Deciding it was over, Harry flicked his wand at the potion casting ‘Evanesco,’ and instantly cleared the bungled draught from its container.
 He grabbed the empty cauldron to place it in the store cupboard but stopped moving when he heard the hollow rattling of something in the bottom.
 He set it back down and peered over the edge to check what it was.
-Perhaps it was the ingredient that should not have been added to the draft, he thought bitterly.
+Perhaps it was the ingredient that should not have been added to the draught, he thought bitterly.